Fellah-wassim/Chess-Game/README.md

 ## Credits

-This project was created by Fellah Wassim(https://github.com/fellah-wassim).
+This project was created by [Fellah Wassim](https://github.com/fellah-wassim).

 ## License